mbernste/mbernste.github.io/_posts/metrics.md

 <br>

 This is indeed a challenging situation to find oneself.
 It means that one cannot rely upon an easy, automated way to assess the state of the system and to make decisions.
 One may feel lost at sea without a compass!
 But, I would argue that it can be navigated!
+Admitting a system does not admite a reliable value-approximating metric clarifies where rigor must come from.
+For example, if we know that evaluating $V$ requires human judgment that cannot be automated via a metric, we can allocate resources accordingly such as time for deliberation, mechanisms for review, and processes that explicitly incorporate subjective assessment.
+In such cases, the failure is not the absence of a metric, but the pretense that one exists.
+Once the limitations are acknowledged, organizations can plan around them rather than unknowingly optimizing a poor proxy.

 CONSTRUCTION